COSMETIC INJECTABLES CENTER

 Onset of results is usually about 7-10 days after injection into targeted muscles.
 When used in proper dosing recommended by the company (6 injection sites containing 20 units of Botox for frown lines, 3 injection sites containing 24 units of Dysport for crow's feet), the duration of results usually lasts about 3-4 months.
 Some patients have more sensitive muscles and respond to fewer units, while others such as most men may require higher doses to achieve the same results.

 Xeomin (incobotulinumtoxin A) by Merz (same company that makes Radiesse and Belotero) was approved by the FDA in 2010.
 Its units of measurement are exactly like Botox.
 In other words, one unit of Xeomin is equivalent in effect to one unit of Botox.
 Xeoman has been FDA approved for use in the glabellar region (frown lines.)
 The only significant

 16133 Ventura Blvd, Ste 370 Encino, CA 91436 firstname.lastname@example.org 818.322.0122

 Botox (onabotulinumtoxin A) by Allergan, same company that makes Juederm, Voluma, and Latisse) first earned Food and Drug Administration (FDA) approval for medical use in 1989.
-It has since received cosmetic FDA approval for use in Frown lines (glabellar lines) and Crow's feet (peri-orbital rhitids).
+It has since received cosmetic FDA approval for use in frown lines (glabellar lines) and crow's feet

-Cross streets: Woodley and Ventura Blvd, in San Fernando Valley, Los Angeles County
+Cross streets: Woodley and Ventura Blvd, in the San Fernando Valley, Los Angeles County

 Neighboring cities include Encino Hills, Tarzana, Sherman Oaks, Studio City, North Hollywood, Van Nuys, Woodland Hills, Valley Village, and Valley Glen.